Belgrade Grand Prix: Circuit

 The circuit was set as a round course surrounding the Belgrade Fortress, popularly called Kalemegdan, after the park in the fortress.
 The start was at the entrance into the Kalemegdan from the Knez Mihailova Street, at the kafana "Srpska Kruna" ("Serbian Crown"), which is today a location of the Belgrade City Library.
-The cars then went north, down the street of Maršala Pilsudskog (today Tadeuša Košćuškog) to the Dušanova Street in the neighborhood of Dorćol.
+The cars then went north, down the street of Maršala Pilsudskog (later Tadeuša Košćuškog, today Pjarona de Mondezira) to the Dušanova Street in the neighborhood of Dorćol.
 The course then turned left, next to the Institute for the sewing of the military uniforms (later Beko factory, demolished in the 2010s), and then continued around the Fortress and the Nebojša Tower, along the right bank of the Sava river, constantly swirling to the left.
 After reaching the beginning section of the Karađorđeva street in the neighborhood of Savamala there was another turn to the left next to the Embassy of France, and then up the Knez Mihailov Venac (today Pariska Street) back to the "Srpska Kruna".
 First races were shorter, while the final, Grand Prix race, consisted of 50 laps.

 The track was considered a challenging one, as it had a hilly section, partially was made of cobblestone and intersected with the tram tracks.